SandBlock/vscode-symfony-ux-twig-component/README.md

 Click on either the namespace part or the component name in a Twig component tag to navigate to the corresponding PHP class or Twig template file.
 For example, in `<twig:Content:Menu:MenuItemCard />`, you can click on either `Content:Menu` or `MenuItemCard` to navigate.

+When both the component file and template file are found, a quick pick menu will appear allowing you to:
+- Open the component file
+- Open the template file
+- Open both files in separate tabs

+If only one file is found (either the component or template), it will open directly without showing the menu.

+You can also right-click on a component tag and select "Navigate to Twig Component" from the context menu.

 The extension will search for the component in the configured locations (see Extension Settings).

 ### Formatting